gregorriegler/test-first-thinking-learning-hour/README.md

 # Test First Thinking

-When you're not used to TDD and you start working on a new problem, a common pitfall is to immediately jump to the solution space and think in terms of algorithms and data structures.
+When you're not used to TDD and you start working on a new problem, a common pitfall is to prematurely jump to the solution space and think in terms of algorithms and data structures.
-You would then think: "How to implement this?
-I could do a loop!".
+You would then think: "I could do a loop!".
-This thinking might even lead to writing implementation code in the test case.
+This thinking might even lead you to write implementation code inside the test case.
 Jumping to solutions quickly causes bias and needlessly complicated solutions.
-It is healthy to take a step back and ignore implementation details until they become more obvious and evident.
+It is healthy to take a step back and ignore implementation details until they become more evident.
 Taking a step back can be hard.
 This Learning Hour teaches test-first thinking by providing guiding questions.